The fifth type of mistaken thinking we can easily fall into during times of change is called attachment to outcome.

 And then he moved on to his next attempt.

-All this is another step towards becoming antifragile: able to use change to become stronger and more valuable.
+This will enable us to combine commitment with flexibility.
+And that is yet another step towards becoming antifragile: able to use change to become stronger and more valuable.

 What is your top priority today?
-If that became impossible to achieve, how quickly and easily would you be able to shrug it off and focus on another goal?
+If that became impossible, how quickly and easily would you be able to shrug it off and focus on another goal?
 How well do you know your life’s purpose?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.